HITECHCRIME/BATTOU_MOTH_Rakanichu/README.md

 bring it up
 burn the demon

-hijo de puta - mówi, że i nie słyszał ale nie posłuchał mnie - sangre del sueno
+DO THIS QUICKER SO IT ENDS ON BRAAAAIN hijo de puta - mówi, że i nie słyszał ale nie posłuchał mnie - sangre del sueno